Learn how to make perfect rice in the Instant Pot! This easy method works with all long-grain varieties including white basmati rice.

 How to cook basmati rice in the Instant Pot?

-- As you have soaked the rice already, drain and rinse and it’s ready to go in the Instant Pot.
+- As you have soaked the rice already, rinse under running water until it runs clear and it’s ready to go in the Instant Pot.

 - Add 1 tsp of vegetable oil just to grease the bottom of the pot.
 This will prevent any rice from sticking to the bottom.